TheFifthRider/simply-roleplaying-webapp/docs/character/index.md

 ## Companions

 Your [companions](companions.md) are anyone else who travels with you, but doesn't need a full character sheet to represent them.
 A [helper](companions.md#helpers) offers you the support of their skills.
-An [ally](companions.md#allies) has attributes, damage, and inventory of their own, but shares your level, injuries, skills, legacies, backgrounds, and abilities.
+An [ally](companions.md#allies) has attributes, damage, and inventory of their own, but shares your level, injuries, skills, legacies, backgrounds, and special abilities.